xiu43317/blogserver/README.md

 # blogserver

 This server is using mongoose to build apis, and myblog system can fetch data from mongoDB.
-This example was adapted from the book https://books.google.com.tw/books?id=YyMqCwAAQBAJ&printsec=frontcover&hl=zh-TW
+<p>This example was adapted from the book https://books.google.com.tw/books?id=YyMqCwAAQBAJ&printsec=frontcover&hl=zh-TW</p>